ibrahimelbanna/s2i-nodejs-nginx/README.md

 ## Configuration

+### Defaults

+The out of the box configuration does the following:

+* Listens on port 8080
+* Serves *dist/index.html* for the `/` route
+* Applies GZIP compression to text-based assets larger than 1000 bytes
+* Logs at INFO level to stdout
+* Includes NGINX default mime type mappings

-### nginx.conf
+### Customising nginx.conf

 You can add your custom `nginx.conf` to the container.
-While assembling, the builder looks for a nginx.conf file in your projects `.s2i/nginx/` directory.
+While assembling, the builder looks for a nginx.conf file in your project `.s2i/nginx/` directory.
 If there is a `nginx.conf` present at `.s2i/nginx/nginx.conf`, it will copy all contents of the `.s2i/nginx/` directory and put it into the target images `/opt/app-root/etc` directory.
 There the custom nginx.conf file will be used.

 ```bash
 if [[ -f .s2i/nginx/nginx.conf ]]; then